duraki/notes/content/posts/macos-notes.md

 ![](https://i.imgur.com/yFdxkjZ.jpeg)
 {{< /details >}}

-Alternatively, download the full `.workflow` script for Automator.app to quickly add this action: [Download `.workflow` Bundle](/posts/files/macos/Open New Tab for selected Item .....workflow), and copy it to `~/Library/Services` directory.
+Alternatively, download the full `.workflow` script for Automator.app to quickly add this action: [Download `.workflow` Bundle]("/posts/files/macos/Open New Tab for selected Item .....workflow"), and copy it to `~/Library/Services` directory on your macOS.

 See also: [Github Gist - "*Open New Tab for Selected Item.scpt*"](https://gist.github.com/duraki/9a14120e74ab7e678a99eb9621ef108f)